Favourite beauty products from Japanese drugstores in 2020

 K-Palette 2-way Eyebrow Liquid

-Another daily staple which I stock in bulk.
+Another daily staple I stock in bulk.
 They are incredibly nifty for quick, natural eyebrows.
 Just do a few swipes with the pen end to fill in the colour and switch to the powder side and give it a couple more swipes for a softer, more natural finish.
 Pity the liquid end finishes very quickly, about 3 months for me.
+The powder lasts forever.

 Kose Lip Gel Magic